 St. Paul, On April 4, Robert Orr and William Skates began gospel meetings in a community building.

 Hampton, The saints appreciated a report on the work in Zambia by James Hanna on March 7, and visits for ministry by E. McCullough (March 7), R. McIlwaine (March 22-23) and F. Krauss (April 4-6).

 Hitesville, An all day meeting on March 28 attracted so many believers that the large hall and the minor hall were filled.
-Ministry was given by David Alves, Norman Crawford, Harold Hatt (England) and Murray McCandless.
+Ministry was given by Norman Crawford, Harold Hatt (England) and Murray McCandless.